rileydutton/Exchange-Web-Services-for-PHP/README.markdown

 Exchange Web Services for PHP
 =============================

 This is a basic library that abstracts a few of common operations using the Exchange Web Services API present on Exchange Server 2007.
-It is based in large part on [http://www.howtoforge.com/talking-soap-with-exchange](Talking SOAP with Exchange).
+It is based in large part on [Talking SOAP with Exchange](http://www.howtoforge.com/talking-soap-with-exchange).

 Right now only basic operations are supported (getting a list of all email from a user's inbox, and sending a message), but as time goes on hopefully more funtionality will be added.